MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/update-rollups.md

 #### Patch GUIDs

 To find the patch GUID, right-click the update, select **Properties**.
-On the **Details** tab, and then select **Revision number**.
+On the **Details** tab, select the **Revision number**.
 This is the patch GUID.

 When you know the RTM product GUID and the patch GUID, run the following command to remove the update:

 **Msiexec /I {< RTM Product GUID >} MSIPATCHREMOVE={< Patch GUID >}**